RubyYou/realtime-multiplayer-game/README.md

 Players = new Mongo.Collection('players');
 ```

 Now we can create a simple html template for user to signup join the game.
+As Pokeman is so popular, that's borrow some of its characters and icons.

 ```
 -> client/main.html